Consumption Stimulus with Digital Coupons: Heterogeneity and Policy Design: Distributional Consequences and Policy Design

-A key empirical correlation helps explain how heterogeneous consumer responses translated into unequal impacts on businesses: consumers with higher coupon MPCs tended to allocate a larger share of their spending to large businesses (Appendix Figure~\ref{fig:mpc_pct}).
-The incidence of the stimulus program, defined in terms of which businesses ultimately benefit, depends critically on this correlation.
-Appendix Table~\ref{tabA:btmean} provides additional evidence: consumers who mainly patronized SMEs (lowest quintile of non-SME expenditure share) were markedly different from those who frequented larger businesses (highest quintile).
-The former group typically had lower wealth, placed smaller orders, and lived in areas with fewer restaurants overall but a higher share of SMEs.

-We can quantify the importance of this correlation with a simple counterfactual: suppose all individuals had identical spending allocations, equal to the overall market share of each establishment.
+A key empirical correlation underlies these unequal impacts: consumers with higher coupon MPCs tended to allocate a larger share of their spending to large establishments (Figure~\ref{fig:mpc_pct}).
+Table~\ref{tabA:btmean} provides additional evidence.
+Consumers who mainly patronized SMEs differed markedly from those who frequented larger businesses.
+The former had lower wealth, placed smaller orders, and lived in areas with fewer restaurants overall but a higher share of SMEs.
+We can quantify the importance of this form of consumer-business matching with a simple counterfactual: suppose all individuals had identical spending allocations equal to overall market shares.
 Under this scenario, the variance in revenue gains across businesses would decline by 52 percent.
-Taken together, these findings highlight a form of consumer–business matching: consumers who are most responsive to the stimulus also tend to concentrate their spending at larger businesses.
-As a result, the digital coupon program may unintentionally reinforce existing market inequalities.
-From a policy perspective, this raises questions about the alignment between program design and policy objectives.
-If the goal of the digital coupon program is to provide broad-based support to all businesses, particularly smaller or more vulnerable ones, its current design may fall short.
-In Section~\ref{sec:policy}, we explore alternative targeting strategies that aim to balance the need for consumption stimulus and support for small businesses.
+Together, these results show that firm-level incidence was shaped by the interaction of heterogeneous consumer responses and consumer-business matching: larger establishments experienced larger revenue gains because they disproportionately served consumers with larger consumption responses to the coupon program.\footnote{This observed matching between high-response consumers and larger establishments should be interpreted as conditional on the threshold structure of the Beijing program.
+Under alternative coupon designs, a different set of consumers may respond most strongly, potentially altering the observed matching between consumer responsiveness and establishment type.}